The St. Jones Reserve

-The St Jones Center for Estuarine Studies at the Reserve is open to the public and provides hiking trails, hands-on interactive activities and exhibits, a recycling center, restoration demonstration areas as well as a variety of programs and volunteer opportunities for the community, teachers, students, and families.
+The St. Jones Center for Estuarine Studies at the Reserve is open to the public and provides hiking trails, hands-on interactive activities and exhibits, restoration demonstration areas as well as a variety of programs and volunteer opportunities for the community, teachers, students, and families.
 The Center also supports ongoing research and monitoring, field studies, citizen monitoring programs, and training opportunities for coastal decision makers.

 818 Kitts Hummock Road

 Dover, DE 19901

 - The St. Jones Reserve features a two-mile nature trail, a part of the St. Jones Greenway, with a quarter-mile boardwalk over the salt marsh that connects the Reserve with the adjacent Ted Harvey Wildlife Management Area.

 - Earn activities for your Outdoor Delaware Trail Passport!

 - The buildings at the St. Jones Reserve are designed with state of the art sustainable infrastructure, including a geothermal heating and cooling system, an on-site wetland based tertiary wastewater treatment system and a photo-voltaic (solar panel) system.

 - Meeting spaces available for rental for educational, governmental, natural resources, and non-profit groups.

 - Educational activities and exhibits in the Visitor Center, open Monday through Friday, 8:00 a.m. - 4:30 p.m.